ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/source-code-surveys/mode-calculation.md

 ## Code Survey

-If you change into the `source` directory of your GitHub repository, you will see a Python program called `perform-mode-calculation.py`.
+If you change into the `source/` directory of your GitHub repository, you will see a Python program called `perform-mode-calculation.py`.
 Your goal for this project is to find and fix the defects in the function with the signature `def calculate_mode(numbers: List[int]) -> Tuple[int,